Brief

 on 18 August, A. Mere is the first Estonian to descend the peak with skis

-(via its North Face); a day later, V. Kangur repeats the descent
+(via its North Face); a day later, V. Kangur repeats the descent starting from the altitude of 6900m

 - on 8 November, four JKAK